mimikim/seeyouspacecow-node/README.md

 I have a few files ignored in the repository simply for the sake of keeping data private, as well as extraneous things that aren't necessarily needed for understanding or compiling the codebase.

-Files excluded are:

-- all of the compiled asset files inside `/public/`
-- vendor files inside `app/src/vendor`, generated through bower
-- portfolio images inside `app/src/img/portfolio/`
-- portfolio content inside `app/includes/config/portfolio-items/`
-- google analytics script
+This is not an exact replica of the codebase as it currently exists on my site but contains all the important bits.

+* The Contact Form does not work because I have not included my email authentication file!
+It works on the [live site](https://seeyouspacecow.com/contact) if you want to try it out though =)

 ## TODO:

 Updates to come:

-- a fancy email template to be sent for when people actually use the contact form to contact me! :sob: :joy:
+- a fancy email template to be sent for when people actually use the contact form to contact me!

+## Release Notes:

+- **v.1.13** Skip links, meta descriptions for each page and portfolio item, image carousels, breadcrumbs, an error 404 page, and print styles.
+- **v1.1.2** Introducing the Blog section, new 404 error page, css print styles, updating package dependency versions, slightly refactored Grunt setup, misc cleanups.
+Plus, gzip compression
+- **v1.0.0** Node version released!!